Foyezes/Godot-Normal-Combine-Node/README.md

 # Installation

 Extract the zip file and copy the folder to your project.
 You'll need to restart the editor for the node to appear in visual shader.
-Alternatively, you can make a new gdscript file and copy and paste the code.
+Alternatively, you can make a new gdscript file and copy the code.